 - Religion includes any religion.
-It also includes a lack of religion, in other words employees or jobseekers are protected if they do not follow a certain religion or have no religion at all
+It also includes a lack of religion, in other words, employees or jobseekers are protected if they don’t follow a certain religion or have no religion at all

 - Under the Act, a religion must have a clear structure and belief system.
-To be protected, a belief must satisfy various criteria, including that it is a weighty and substantial aspect of human life and behaviour.
+To be protected, a belief must satisfy various criteria, including that it’s a weighty and substantial aspect of human life and behaviour

 - Discrimination because of religion or belief can occur even where both the discriminator and recipient are of the same religion or belief.